We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you’re at risk of iron deficiency anemia, talk to your doctor to determine if blood testing or dietary changes could benefit you.
+If you’re at risk of iron-deficiency anemia, talk to a doctor to determine if blood testing or dietary changes could benefit you.

 A doctor can diagnose anemia with blood tests.
 These include:

 A complete blood count (CBC) is usually the first test a doctor will use.
-A CBC measures the amount of all components in the blood, including:
+A CBC measures the amount of cellular or cell-related components in the blood, including:

-The CBC provides information about your blood that is helpful in diagnosing iron deficiency anemia.
+A CBC provides information about your blood that’s helpful in diagnosing iron-deficiency anemia.
 This information includes:

 - the hemoglobin level